OpenNebula/marketplace-docs/source/service/oneke.rst

 OneKE is a minimal `hyperconverged <https://en.wikipedia.org/wiki/Hyper-converged_infrastructure>`_ Kubernetes platform that comes with OpenNebula out of the box.

-OneKE is based on `RKE2 - Rancher's Next Generation Kubernetes Distribution <https://docs.rke2.io/>`_ with preinstalled components to handle persistence, ingress traffic, and on-prem load-balancing.
+OneKE is based on `RKE2 - Rancher's Next Generation Kubernetes Distribution <https://docs.rke2.io/>`_ with preinstalled components to handle persistence, ingress traffic, and on-prem load balancing.

 Platform Notes
 ==============